MihaMarkic/modern-vice-pdb-monitor/README.md

 ### Requirements

-Oscar64 compiler or ACME Cross-Assembler and VICE emulator.
+Oscar64 compiler (preferebly as fresh as possible) or ACME Cross-Assembler and VICE emulator.

 ### Steps